-Loukas Karabarbounis is an Associate Professor of Economics at the University of Chicago Booth and a Faculty Research Fellow at the National Bureau of Economic Research, and an associate editor at the Journal of Monetary Economics.
+Loukas Karabarbounis is an Associate Professor of Economics at the University of Chicago Booth, a Faculty Research Fellow at the National Bureau of Economic Research, and an associate editor at the Journal of Monetary Economics.
 He is a macroeconomist with research interests in labor markets, inequality, international finance, and business cycles.
 His latest research has focused on topics such as the global decline in the labor's share of income, productivity and capital flows in southern Europe, and the effects of unemployment insurance policy on macroeconomic outcomes.

 He earned a Ph.D. in Economics in 2010 and an A.M. in Economics in 2008 from Harvard University.
 Prior to Harvard, he studied at the Athens University of Economics and Business where he earned a B.A. in Economics and a M.Sc. in Economics.